 Looking for the best protein powder to buy?
 Check out our Guide to Protein Powder where we share our top plant-based and whey protein powders.

 You only need 7 ingredients to make healthy banana pancakes.
 Mix together oat flour, rolled oats, baking powder, eggs, mashed banana, vanilla, and coconut oil.
 Then, cook over low/medium heat.

 Can you make pancakes with oatmeal?
 Girl, yes you can make pancakes with oatmeal!
 And, if oatmeal is the only grain you have in your home, no fear, because you can grind your oats into oat flour in order to make the most delicious oatmeal pancake recipe out there!

 How do you make healthy banana pancakes without eggs?
 While we haven’t officially tested this method, feel free to substitute the eggs in these healthy oatmeal pancakes for flax eggs.
 Check out our tutorial on how to make a flax egg.

 Banana pancakes are a healthy breakfast option that pack in whole grains, a serving of fruit, fiber, and protein!
 These banana oat pancakes are dairy-free, gluten-free, kid-friendly, and freezer-friendly!

-How to Freeze Pancakes (& cook them too!)
+How to Freeze Pancakes (and cook them too)